Patilsupriya123/problemsolving_TodoList/README.md

 Optionally, briefly discuss any additional methods or functionality specific to the Todo class, such as custom business logic or validation.

+To explain the CRUD operations for a todo list API using the provided JSON data in a video, you can follow these steps:

+Introduction:

+Start by introducing the topic of building a todo list API.
+Briefly explain the purpose of the video, which is to demonstrate how to implement CRUD operations for managing todo items.
+Overview of JSON Data:

+Display the JSON data structure that represents a todo item.
+Explain each attribute in the JSON data (id, todo, priority, status) and its significance in the todo list application.
+API Endpoints:

+Present each API endpoint one by one:
+GET /todos: Retrieve all todo items.
+POST /todos: Create a new todo item.
+GET /todos/{id}: Retrieve a specific todo item by its ID.
+PUT /todos/{id}: Update a todo item.
+DELETE /todos/{id}: Delete a todo item.
+Code Implementation:

+Walk through the code implementation of each API endpoint using a code editor or IDE.
+Explain how to use Spring Boot and Spring MVC to create RESTful APIs.
+Discuss the controller methods, service layer, and repository interfaces/classes involved in handling CRUD operations.
+Demonstration:

+Show a practical demonstration of each API endpoint using tools like Postman or cURL.
+Execute requests to retrieve, create, update, and delete todo items.
+Display the corresponding responses for each request.

 # problemsolving_TodoList

 1.GET Request (Retrieve Data):